 A vitamin brand harnessing the power of astrology

 US – Cosmos Vita is a new multivitaminbrandfostering a community aroundholistic healthcare andastrology.

-Launching with three vegan and gluten-free multivitamins, Cosmos Vita centres around the idea of creating balance for the mind, body and spirit.
+Launching with three vegan and gluten-free multivitamins, Cosmos Vita centres on the idea of creating balance for the mind, body and spirit.
 Eachmultivitamin includes active ingredients such as elderberry, zinc and apple cider vinegar to boost overall health and immunity.
 Createdin gummy formulations, the vitamins provide an accessible way for people to build supplements into their daily routines.

 Alongside the vitamin range, Cosmos Vita is also building an astrology-focused community, providing education around the health impact of events like new moons.
-To bolster this element of the brand, Cosmos Vita is partnering with an astrologer and spiritual advisor to write monthly horoscopes.
+To bolster this element of the brand, Cosmos Vita is partnering with an astrologer and spiritual adviser to write monthly horoscopes.

 As Alternative Spirituality gains momentum among Generation Z, wellness brands have an opportunity to create products and services that align spiritualbeliefs with healthcare.

 US – The inclusive deodorant usespackaging design to enable greater accessibility for people with disabilities.